 In the meantime, any savings you make from making mortgage repayments on a more affordable property can be pocketed by you.
 But instead of using this extra cash in hand to fund a more extravagant lifestyle, let it build up until you have enough for a deposit for the house you want to live in.

-Don't forget, too, that over time, the equity in the property will grow, which you can leverage to buy a house of your own.
-You may find you have access to properties as a tenant-investor that you never would have as an ordinary buyer.
+Don't forget, too, that over time, the equity in the property will grow.
+In time you can leverage that equity to buy a house of your own.